 Effects of mouth breathing on brain function and cognitive abilities (brain fog)

-Mouth breathing can lead to cognitive issues, causing many individuals to suffer from symptoms such as reduced concentration and mental exhaustion.
+Mouth breathing can lead poor oxygenation of the blood which can lead to cognitive issues.
+Many individuals suffer from symptoms such as reduced concentration and mental exhaustion.
 These obstacles can hinder daily tasks, highlighting the need to address mouth breathing to improve mental function and overall health.

 In a tranquil room in Kingwood TX, a person meditates on a yoga mat, wearing a white shirt.
 Eyes gently closed, they focus on transitioning from mouth breathing to soothing nasal breaths amidst chairs and a table.